kyriosaa/snack-store/README.md

 - **Shopping Cart:** Allows users to add products to a shopping cart before purchasing.
 - **Membership Functionality:** Allows users to register an account and log in for discount codes that can be applied for discounts.
 - **Dark Mode:** Includes a button on the page that toggles dark mode.
+- **Error Handling:** Includes a test for the different types of errors that might be returned when a user interacts with the website.

 **Pages**